-- the Participant voluntarily withdraws from CTA - the Participant's jobactive Provider withdraws the Participant from CTA - the CTA Provider is proposing that the Participant be Exited from CTA.
+- the Participant voluntarily withdraws from CTA - the Participant's Employment Provider, NEST Provider or the Department's DSCC where it referred the Participant, withdraws the Participant from CTA - the CTA Provider is proposing that the Participant be Exited from CTA.

-If the CTA Provider proposes that the Participant be Exited from the CTA Course, they must discuss this with the jobactive Provider.
+If the CTA Provider proposes that the Participant be Exited from the CTA Course, they must discuss this with the Employment Provider, NEST Provider or the Department's DSCC where relevant.
 The circumstances where this may occur include:

-- the Participant starts employment and is unable to complete CTA - the Participant has failed to attend for five Business Days in a row, and contact with the Participant has not been successful - the CTA Provider considers that the Participant is facing non-vocational issues that need to be addressed prior to participating or continuing in CTA - the Participant is displaying violent, threatening, aggressive or otherwise inappropriate behaviour.
+- the Participant starts employment and is unable to complete CTA - the Participant has failed to attend for 5 Business Days in a row, and contact with the Participant has not been successful - the CTA Provider considers that the Participant is facing non-vocational issues that need to be addressed prior to participating or continuing in CTA - the Participant is displaying violent, threatening, aggressive or otherwise inappropriate behaviour.

 The Department will be monitoring the Referral and Exit data on each CTA Course to ensure that the Services are being delivered in accordance with the Deed and Guideline.
-Engagement and retention of Participants in CTA is a key element in performance assessment and the Department will be working closely with CTA Providers and jobactive Providers to ensure strong retention and appropriate Referral practices.
+Engagement and retention of Participants in CTA is a key element in performance assessment and the Department will be working closely with CTA Providers and Employment Providers or NEST Providers to ensure strong retention and appropriate Referral practices.

-System Step: The CTA Provider is required to Exit the Participant by updating the placement status in the Department's IT Systems.
+System step: The CTA Provider is required to Exit the Participant by updating the placement status and recording an exit reason against the placement record in the Department's IT Systems.